 Both companies, however, would have been deeply interested in the outcome of a “shootout” that was occurring in the more civilized environment of the courts over the use of the brand name, “Kentucky Comfort.”
 In 1883 Casey & Swasey had procured through the Boldrick-Callaghan distillery of Calvary, Kentucky, the right to use the words “Kentucky Comfort” in connection with the words “Casey & Swasey, Sole Proprietors.”
 The name was branded into fifty barrels of whiskey by the distillery and shipped to them in Fort Worth.
 A photo of the Boldrick-Callaghan operation shows barrels being loaded to go to the railhead.
 That may be Frank Callaghan, shown front left with the vest.

-Boldrick-Callaghan were not prepared to settle.
+The Texas whiskey men were not prepared to settle.
 They took their appeal to the Federal Commissioner of Patents.
 In 1906, he reviewed the record and, in effect, dismissed utterly the decision of the Kentucky judges, saying that the “judgment of the court was neither pleaded nor proved.”
 The Commissioner thereupon dismissed the claim by the Rosenfields that they had as good a right to the trademark as Casey and Swasey.
 He ruled it remained solely the property of the Fort Worth firm.
-Given the years that both whiskey dealerships used the name, it is difficult to determine which one issued the shot glass shown here.

 Meanwhile Martin Casey was having considerable success.
 “Martin’s Best” whiskey was selling to the White Elephant and to its competitor for the “carriage trade,” Joseph J. Wheat’s fancy Stag Saloon at 702 Main Street.
 The brand also had a market throughout Texas, advertised by major liquor retailers such as L. Craddock & Co., a Dallas firm that billed itself as “the Largest